aws-samples/amazon-neptune-ml-use-cases/README.md

 #### Example Use Cases

-**- [Fraud Detection](credit-card-fraud-detection/):** in this use case, we use the [IEEE CIS Credit Transations](https://www.kaggle.com/c/ieee-fraud-detection/data) dataset to build a graph dataset, ingest it in a Neptune DB cluster, build a node classification task to predict if a transaction is fraud by leveraging the different relationships between entities.
+**[1- Fraud Detection](credit-card-fraud-detection/):** in this use case, we use the [IEEE CIS Credit Transations](https://www.kaggle.com/c/ieee-fraud-detection/data) dataset to build a graph dataset, ingest it in a Neptune DB cluster, build a node classification task to predict if a transaction is fraud by leveraging the different relationships between entities.

 ## Environment Setup